VKTS0912/soft-gripper-grasping-objects/README.md

 However, a significant challenge in robotic learning is the sim-to-real gap, the discrepancy between simulated environments and real-world conditions.
 While simulations provide a controlled and cost-effective platform for training robotic policies, they often fail to capture all the nuances of the physical world.
 Differences in sensor noise, friction, material properties, and dynamic interactions can lead to performance degradation when transferring a policy trained in simulation to a real-world robot.

 So far, this project focuses on the initial stage of this process: training the teacher policy in simulation.
-By utilizing advanced simulation tools, this project aims to develop a robust and effective teacher policy that can demonstrate optimal grasping strategies which can generalize to different scale of soft grippers and objects.
+By utilizing advanced simulation tools, this project aims to develop a robust and effective teacher policy that can demonstrate optimal grasping strategies that can generalize to different scales of soft grippers and objects.

 ## Installation